Maximum Radiation Efficiency of Arbitrarily-Shaped Implantable Antennas: Computational Tools

-Within the quadratic representation of power-like quantities in \ac{MoM} and \ac{VSWE}, the physical limitations are readily evaluated as in previous studies related to \ac{MoM}~\cite{Gustafsson_OptimalAntennaCurrentsForQsuperdirectivityAndRP,Liska-CompFunBoAntennas-EuCAP22,Liska_etal_FundamentalBoundsEvaluation}.The evaluation yields the value of the fundamental bound on a chosen metric and an associated optimal current distribution, which may serve as an initial inspiration for the antenna designers.
+Within the quadratic representation of power-like quantities in \ac{MoM} and \ac{VSWE}, the performance limitations are readily evaluated as in previous studies~\cite{Gustafsson_OptimalAntennaCurrentsForQsuperdirectivityAndRP,Liska-CompFunBoAntennas-EuCAP22,Liska_etal_FundamentalBoundsEvaluation}.
+The evaluation yields the value of the fundamental bound on a chosen metric and an associated optimal current distribution which may serve as the initial inspiration for antenna designers.